-Yvette Karvay is a Master's student at SBU in the Psychology Department.
-She is involved with intimate relationship research in Dr. O'Leary's lab, a think tank at the Dance and Somatic Learning center that uses dance as therapy for Parkinson's patients and their caregivers, and is a part of Camp Kesem.
-Her hopes for the future are to pursue a PhD in clinical and counseling psychology, focusing on anxiety, depression and eating disorders.
+Yvette Karvay recently completed her Master's degree in Psychology.
+She is involved in research involving anxiety, eating behaviors and intimate relationship.
+She also participates in a think tank at the Dance and Somatic Learning center that uses dance as therapy for Parkinson's patients and their caregivers, and was a part of Camp Kesem.
+Her hopes for the future are to pursue a PhD in clinical and counseling psychology, focusing on anxiety, and eating behaviors.

 Sam graduated from Stony Brook University with a Bachelor of Arts degree and Magna Cum Laude honors.
 She is interested primarily in child anxiety and how individualized interventions help those succeed in emotional and social development and lessen severity of symptoms.
 She is also a research coordinator in the Social Competence and Treatment Lab under the direction of Dr. Matthew Lerner and works with kids, teens, and adults with Autism Spectrum Disorder.

 Madison Thornton, B.S. | Undergraduate Research Assistant